Learn how to make a decorative bird’s nest in just a few easy steps.

 Bend several branches together to form a ring.
 Secure with twine as shown below and prune away any excess branches that stick out too far.

-My twig ring was a bit of a mess at first but after tying another side with twine and cutting away some branches, things start to take shape.
+My twig ring was a bit of a mess at first but after tying another side with twine and cutting away some branches, things started to take shape.

 Hot glue five or six twigs in a crisscross pattern onto the bottom of your twig ring as a base to hold floral moss in place (shown in the next step).